Last updated on 5 July 2022

 Have you ever wanted to achieve that dramatic or funny moment by reversing the time in your video?
 With the tap of a few buttons, you can easily achieve this inside DaVinci Resolve.
 Let’s get started on how to reverse a clip in DaVinci Resolve!

 - Import the video

-- Move the video inside your timeline in “Edit” mode
+- Add the video to your timeline in “Edit” mode

 - Reverse the video with one of the two methods

 I will assume you already know how to import or export your videos inside DaVinci Resolve so there will be no reason to talk about these.
 If you need help with exporting, you can access the link above, it will clear out everything you need to know about it.